Acceptable Use Policy

 North Central Missouri College treats copyright infringement very seriously.
-It is illegal to violate the copyright law, including sharing music and videos without permission from the copyright owner.
+It is illegal to violate the copyright law, including downloading or sharing music and videos without permission from the copyright owner.
 Copyright owners have begun using software to aggressively search for people who are providing copyrighted materials to others over the Internet without the copyright owner’s permission.

 Acceptable and Unacceptable Uses

 Acceptable and unacceptable uses of College electronic information systems are outlined below.
 Note: this list is not all inclusive.